-When the Turkmen Saljuqs stepped in the world of policy, Iran had passed through the historical experience of establishing semi-autonomous powers in the Abbasid Caliphate Era.
-These local dynasties left their precious heritage of political structure and legitimacy to the Saljuqs to establish the first Islamic Empire in Medieval ages.
-The Saljuqs developed a combined method of their nomadic procedures as well as the Iranian Bureaucracy system to dominate on the vast territories from Transoxiana to Mediterranean for nearly a century and a half.
-They developed the interaction and division of power among the main agents and institutions in society to organize their own legitimacy.
-This paper aims to introduce the Saljuq’s political structure since the formation of the government until the end of Sultan Malikshah Era (1040-1092) and the procedures promoted by them to legitimize their power that are unprecedented in the Iranian Islamic history.
+When the Turkmen Saljuqs stepped into the world of policy, Iran had passed through the historical experience of establishing semi-autonomous powers in the Abbasid Caliphate Era.
+These local dynasties left their precious heritage of political structure and legitimacy to the Saljuqs to establish the first Islamic Empire in the Medieval ages.
+Over nearly a century and a half, the Saljuqs ruled the vast territories from Transoxiana to the Mediterranean by using a combination of their nomadic procedures and Iranian brueacuracy methods.
+They organized their legitimacy by establishingdeveloped interactions and divisions of power among the main agents and institutions in society.
+This purpose of this paper is to introduce the Saljuq’s political structure from the time of government formation until the end of the Sultan Malikshah Era (1040-1092) and the processes they used to legitimize their power, which are unprecedented in Iranian history.

 Statement of the Problem

-The decline of Sassanid Empire (224-651 AD) marked a new chapter in the Iranian history.
-Indebted to the great empires of Achaemenid (550–330 BCE) and Parthian dynasties (250 BC. to 226 AD), the Sassanid left a precious political structure for the Islamic dynasties.
-The Abbasid Caliphs (750-1285 AD) modeled their administration on Sassanid Empire.
-They applied the political structures dependant on the Iranian ministers and bureaucrats.
-The vast territories of Caliphate extended from Mediterranean to Transoxiana necessitated the Caliphs to recognize the local dynasties in Iran as legitimate governments.
+The decline of the Sassanian Empire (224-651 AD) marked a new chapter in Iranian history.
+Indebted to the magnificant empires of Achaemenid (550–330 BCE) and Parthian dynasties (250 BC. to 226 AD), the Sassanian left a lasting political structure for the Islamic dynasties.
+The Abbasid Caliphs (750-1285 AD) modeled their administration on Sassanian Empire.
+Their political structures were based on those of Iranian ministers and bureaucrats.
+Since the Caliphate streched from the Mediterranean to Transoxiana, it was nessesary for the Caliphs to recognize local dynasties in Iran as legitimate governments.

-This paper aims to introduce the Saljuq political structure since the formation of the government until the end of Sultan Malikshah Era (1040-1092) and the methods established by them to legitimize their power that is unprecedented in the Iranian Islamic history.
+This paper aims to introduce the Saljuq political structure from the formation of the government until the end of Sultan Malikshah Era (1040-1092) and the methods established by them to legitimize their power that is unprecedented in Iranian Islamic history.

-What were the particular features of the political structure in the Saljuq dynasty which assisted them to establish a great legitimized empire?
+What were the particular features of the political structure in the Saljuq dynasty that assisted them to establish a great legitimized empire?

-The Saljuq dynasty developed the interaction and the division of power among Sultanate, Caliphate, Ministry and Military institutions to create a new kind of legitimacy that ensured the continuation of Saljuq power over vast territories of the empire from the Mediterranean to Transoxiana.
+The Saljuq dynasty developed the interaction and the division of power among the Sultanate, Caliphate, Ministry, and Military institutions to create a new kind of legitimacy that ensured the continuation of Saljuq power over vast territories of the empire from the Mediterranean to Transoxiana.

 “The Politics of Knowledge in the pre-modern Islam Negotiating Ideology and Religious Inquiry” written by Dr. Omid Safi is one of the main works about the legitimacy of government in the Saljuq dynasty.
 Relying on the votes of Foucault and Althusser, Dr Safi examines the relationship between the knowledge institutions such as schools (madrasas) and monasteries (Khanaqahs) and the political structure in Saljuq dynasty in order to specify the role of the scholar institutions in legitimizing this dynasty.
 Other studies fundamentally examine the historiography or the general chronological order of events in the Saljuq dynasty.